-Join us in on Wednesday, January 25, 2017, for a Talks@Pulitzer in Washington, DC, with award-winning photojournalist Dominic Bracco II.
+Join us on Wednesday, January 25, 2017, for a Talks@Pulitzer in Washington, DC, with award-winning photojournalist Dominic Bracco II.
 Bracco speaks to the effects of global policy and economics on the lives of individuals and their communities in Mexico, the borderlands of Texas and the killing fields of Honduras.

 Bracco incorporates images and video from the seven years he has spent reporting on patterns of violence, poverty, drug trafficking and migration in the region.
 He also reflects on the impact of the recent presidential election in the United States on communities living on the US-Mexico border.